sinapsis-co/sinapsis-code-challenge/thumbnail-generator-ui/README.md

 # User Manual

 When we clone the repository, we must install the project dependencies with `npm install or npm i` in the root of the folder **thumbnail-generator-ui**.
-Once the dependencies are installed, we can run `npm run start` in the root of the folder **thumbnail-generator-ui**.
+Once the dependencies are installed, we can run `npm run start or npm start` in the root of the folder **thumbnail-generator-ui**.

 ## Estructure of the proyect